 Caring for a child with developmental disabilities takes a team of family members and medical professionals.
-In partnership with The University of Tennessee Health Science Center, Le Bonheur has the only developmental pediatrics program in the Mid-South.
+In partnership with The University of Tennessee Health Science Center, Le Bonheur offers Developmental Pediatrics specialists.

-Our comprehensive team performs the evaluation of children who either have, or show symptoms of having, developmental problems.
-Physicians in our group have extensive training and are certified by the American Board of Pediatrics in neurodevelopmental disabilities.
-The team conducts research to further our knowledge of developmental disabilities.
+Our comprehensive team performs the evaluation of children who either have or may have additional risk for developmental problems.
+Physicians in our group have extensive training and are board-certified in neurodevelopmental disabilities or developmental-behavioral pediatrics.

-Developmental pediatric physicians work collaboratively with psychologists, audiologist and speech pathologists, nutritionists, physical therapists, occupational therapists, nurses and other specialty physicians to determine the best approach to care for your child and family.
+Developmental pediatric physicians work collaboratively with psychologists, audiologists, speech pathologists, nutritionists, physical therapists, occupational therapists, nurses, social workers and other specialty providers to determine the best approach to care for your child and family.

 Developmental disabilities begin during infancy or early childhood and can persist through adolescence and adulthood.
 Often times these disabilities are not recognized until children start school, which can hinder learning and social development.
 Approximately 17 percent of children have a developmental or behavioral disability, according to the Centers for Disease Control and Prevention.